NxPKG/khulnasoft-docs/content/style-guide/documentation-content-strategy/content-types/faq.md

         + (Can/Does) the product...
 + **Answer**
     + Start the answer with Yes/No.
         + ✅ Yes.
-Cloudflare Access supports several providers simultaneously.
+Khulnasoft Access supports several providers simultaneously.
-        + ❌ Cloudflare Access supports several providers simultaneously.
+        + ❌ Khulnasoft Access supports several providers simultaneously.
     + Always follow with a short contextualization.
 Give the user all the information they need.

 ### Procedural